Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal Level 2 - Animations (beginner), Blueprints (beginner), Cinematics (beginner), Gaming (beginner)/Gaming - Levels/Gameplay - Open level within a game.md

 You can easily find the name of the other level by going to File -> Open Level Then browse there for the name (You can temporarily rename for the name to Copy and Paste):
 ![](https://i.imgur.com/DLEJGmR.png)

+---

+FAQ

+Q: Can player transporting to other levels work inside Play?
+And what happens when I exit play?
+A: If Play in the Unreal Editor, you can still trigger next level opening.
+When exit Play, it will revert to the previous level you were editing.